 So long as we have four confirmed participants by 4 pm on Thursday, April 6, additional volunteers may attempt to sign up on Friday, March 10, by contacting Joey Negreann by email.
 Joey will be able to notify you whether the workday will occur or not.

 Please note: There will be no workday in June or July 2017.

 If you are interested in helping restore habitat at Point Reyes, but can't participate on Sundays, join us for Third Thursday Weeders workdays, which are held on the third Thursdays of some months.

 California Invasive Species Action Week

-The inaugural California Invasive Species Action Week will be held Saturday, August 2 through Sunday, August 10, 2014.
+The 2016 California Invasive Species Action Week was observed from Saturday, June 4, through Sunday, June 12, 2016.
 The goal of the Action Week is to increase public awareness and promote public participation in California's fight against invasive species.
 There are numerous ways for people to participate, either independently, or as part of an organized effort.
 For example, you can learn which invasive species are issues in your area, remove invasives from your property, select native plants for your garden, harvest them for food, or volunteer to remove invasives from a participating park.
-Kids, you can learn about an invasive species that threatens your favorite outdoor place, and enter the Department of Fish and Wildlife's "Race to Protect Your Favorite Place" youth poster contest.
+Kids, you can learn about an invasive species that threatens your favorite outdoor place, and enter the Department of Fish and Wildlife's "The Invader Files" youth art contest.
 Winners will be announced during the Action Week!
-Check out the CISAW web page for poster contest details and to find out how you can take action: www.dfg.ca.gov/invasives/actionweek.
+Check out the CISAW web page for poster contest details and to find out how you can take action: www.wildlife.ca.gov/Conservation/Invasives/Action-Week.

 The CISAW Schedule of Events will be filled with volunteer opportunities and events hosted by the Department of Fish and Wildlife, California's National and State Parks, and dedicated volunteer programs and organizations across the state.
 Check the Action Week web page to find a participating organization or event near you, or for details on hosting a project or event of your own!